LuluGoosey/LuluGoosey/README.md

-- 👋 Hi, I’m Luu
+- 👋 Hi, I’m Lulu
 - 👀 I’m interested in drawing
-- 🌱 I’m currently learning html
+- 🌱 I’m currently learning HTML
 - 💞️ I’m looking to collaborate on (N/A)
 - 📫 How to reach me; (N/A)
 - 😄 Pronouns: She/Her